Below is a brief description of the leaders at Baston House School and a chance for you to get to know them a little bit better.

 Jacqui has worked at Baston House School for over 12 years.
 During her time at Baston she has worked throughout the school with all age groups gaining invaluable experience.
 Jacqui has previously been a TA, an HLTA and part of the teaching team.
 More recently she was Pastoral Coordinator in the school for 3 years, developing the role and then moved on to be Designated Mental Health Lead and DDSL.
 Jacqui was also a qualified PI Instructor for 4 years delivering behaviour management and physical restraint training to staff.

 Jacqui was appointed Inclusion Manager in April 2023.
-She is the Designated Safeguarding Lead.
+She is currently the Deputy Designated Safeguarding Lead.

 Rachael Brown – Administration Manager